renovatebot/renovate/docs/usage/key-concepts/pull-requests.md

 ---
-title: Immortal pull requests
+title: Pull requests
-description: Learn about immortal pull requests
+description: Learn about Renovate pull requests
 ---

-# Introduction
+This page describes how Renovate pull requests work.

+## How Renovate finds existing PRs

+All state that Renovate needs is in your repository.

+To find a PR Renovate will:

+1. First item
+1. Second item
+1. And so on until the list is done

+## Normal PRs

+Insert section about how Renovate works with normal PRs here.

+## Immortal PRs

 Some Renovate pull requests have a section like this: